 Tackling climate change is a priority for us.
-We're working to protect fish, farms, and Washington's rivers, lakes, and coastline from the damage that rising temperatures and shifting precipitation patterns will cause.
+We're working to protect fish, farms, and Washington's rivers, lakes, and coastline from the damage expected from rising temperatures and shifting precipitation patterns.

 When carbon pollution from human activities is absorbed by seawater, the ocean becomes more acidic.
 These chemical changes